 Academic departments make the initial admission decisions.

-Graduate departments send their decisions to the Office of Graduate Studies where they are officially admitted to GT.
+Graduate departments send their decisions to the Office of Graduate Education where they are officially admitted to GT.

 3. Grad Coordinator Submits E-form Request